 - the Humanities Research Centre, ANU.

-I was invited as an international juror for the Premio Davide Turconi, the prize given to the best PhD thesis in film history by an Italian scholar.
-I have also been an invited a juror for the Melbourne Women in Film Festival Short Film Awards.
-Both forums gave me an encouraging intergenerational view so I can see and celebrate serious achievement in the screen space.
+I had the honour to serve as an international juror for the Premio Davide Turconi.
+I have also been invited as juror for the Melbourne Women in Film Festival Short Film Awards.
+Both forums gave me an intergenerational view, so I can celebrate serious achievement in the screen space.

 Curator and programmer